 Our adapted van, from the Orobus company, picked us up at the airport and brought us to the hotel.
 But it is also possible to use public transportation with your (power) wheelchair to get to your destination.

 The boulevard of Los Christianos is within walking distance from the hotel we stayed in.
-So on our first day, we didn’t do much, except for visiting the boulevard.
 The route to this boulevard was pretty accessible, apart from the steep hills of the mountains.
 But isn’t that why you’ll visit Tenerife in the first place?